miso-lims/miso-lims/docs/user_manual/type_data.md

 or propagating samples.
 This is useful if you want to have an "Unknown" type of sample class for cases where libraries are received and not much is known about the samples they were made from.

-MISO administrators can create, edit, and delete sample classes from the Sample Classes list page, which can be found by clicking "Sample Classes" in the Institute Defaults menu.
-Click the "Add" button in the toolbar at the top of the page to get to the Create Sample Class page, or click on a Sample Class alias in the list to get to the Edit Sample Class page.
+MISO administrators can create, edit, and delete sample classes using the standard interface.
+A sample class can only be deleted if there are no existing samples of that class.

 In the top section of the Create/Edit Sample Class page, you can enter or change the sample class attributes.
 In the Parent Relationships table below, you can add, edit, and remove relationships that define which classes this one can be